Selling, Assigning, or Transferring Ownership of an Existing Franchise in NJ

-The notice you give to your franchisor must generally include (1) the transferee’s name, address, financial qualifications and (2) business experience during the previous five (5) years.
+First off, recall that you have a franchise agreement in place that imposes a number of conditions on your sale.
+First is notice.
+The notice you give to your franchisor must (generally) include (1) the transferee’s name, address, financial qualifications, and (2) business experience during the previous five (5) years.
 But remember, the franchise agreement you originally signed will dictate the precise terms of notice you must give.

-After you have given notice, the franchisor generally has sixty (60) days to evaluate your request and send a written response either approving the transfer or setting forth the reasons for denying the transfer.
-If the franchisor does not respond to the notice within sixty (60) days, the law deems the transfer approved by the franchisor, unless the franchise documents read the opposite.
+After you have given notice, the franchisor generally has sixty (60) days to evaluate your request and send a written response either approving the transfer, imposing conditions on the transfer, or setting forth the reasons for denying the transfer.
+If the franchisor does not respond to the notice within sixty (60) days, the law deems the transfer approved by the franchisor, unless the franchise documents read differently.
+Again, pull out your franchise agreement and become familiar with its provisions concerning a sale or transfer.

-Again, in NJ a commercially good faith standard exists in the conduct and relations between a franchisor and franchisee and the franchisor must act in good faith in their treatment of their franchisee.
+In NJ, a commercial good-faith standard governs the conduct and relations between a franchisor and a franchisee, and the franchisor must act in good faith in its treatment of the franchisee.
+This good-faith standard also applies to the sale of the franchise.

 TESTIMONIAL